Policy for the Promotion of Welfare and Care of Children and Vulnerable Adults

 DBS checks shall be carried out voluntarily on all individuals who are likely to have close operational contact with any member falling under this policy.
 DBS checks are carried out under the auspices of the BMFA and shall be carried out every three years.

-The Club shall use it's best endeavours to provide sufficient DBS checked Instructors for members falling under this policy.
+The Club shall use it's best endeavours to provide sufficient DBS checked instructors for members falling under this policy.
 This shall be reviewed at each Committee meeting.
 In the event that no DBS checked instructors are available at the time of application for membership an applicant will be placed on a waiting list pending the availability of an instructor.

-The Committee shall circulate to the membership by all normal means, information relevant to this policy to ensure that the membership is as well informed as is practicable.
+The Committee shall circulate to the membership by all normal means, information to this policy to ensure that the membership is as well informed as is practicable.

 To assist the club in following this policy and to ensure that it is in accord with the guidelines laid down in the Promotion of Welfare and Care of Children and Vulnerable Adults in Model Flying as published by the BMFA.